CP

 The wrong family is most of how stain jobs fail.
 Penetrating oil on raw pine without a conditioner: blotchy.
 Water-based on dense maple expecting deep walnut color: chalky tint.
 Gel on a deck: peeling at year two.
 Match the chemistry to the wood and the surface and the can falls into place.

-The five picks at a glance
+The Five Picks at a Glance

-Cabot Semi-Solid Siding StainFences, shingles, outbuildings150–300 sq ft/gal4h<100N/A (vertical exterior)
+Cabot Semi-Solid Siding Stain Fences, shingles, outbuildings ⚪ N/A (vertical exterior) $$

-Coverage in sq ft / qt for the interior picks; the Cabot Semi-Solid is gallon-coverage because fence runs price out by the gallon.
 None of these takes a primer in the wall-paint sense; the right prep is a pre-stain conditioner on soft-grain species, a cleaner-and-brightener cycle on weathered exterior shingles, and a sand-to-220 on bare smooth interior wood.

 • Furniture, interior doors, trim — oak / walnut / mahogany, full color depth, willing to overnight the recoat: Minwax Wood Finish.